NEWS & UPCOMING EVENTS

 APAT convention logo

-The Australasian Porcelain Art Teachers national exhibition and convention, which in 2024 is being hosted by APAT NSW, will be held from 23rd to 26th October 2024 in Cronulla, NSW at the Rydges Cronulla Beachside Hotel.
-The much anticipated event promises to provide an exciting and refreshing programme of lectures, displays and workshops!
+The Australasian Porcelain Art Teachers national exhibition and convention, being hosted in 2024 by APAT NSW, is being held from 23rd to 26th October 2024 in Cronulla, NSW at the Rydges Cronulla Beachside Hotel.
+Open to the public, the much anticipated event promises to provide an exciting and refreshing programme of lectures, displays and workshops!

 APAT NSW have launched a website exclusively dedicated to the 2024 Australasian Porcelain Art Convention.
 The website is easy to navigate with details of mini-workshops, demonstrations and other events plus booking details.
 The link is: